Celebrate Freedom Day by learning about the Carnation Revolution at parks, museums and the Ponte 25 de Abril.Read More →

 If you are entering Portugal for more than 90 days or for any reason other than tourism (such as study or work) you may need a specific visa, visit schengenvisainfo.com or contact a Portuguese consulate for details.

-Ensure your passport is valid for at least six months beyond your departure date from Italy.
+Ensure your passport is valid for at least six months beyond your departure date from Portugal.

 Lisbon is probably one of the best cities to visit for solo travelers, especially for women.
 Strolling in Alfama district, checking out local markets are safe and locals are incredibly friendly.
 There’s a very low crime rate and rare violent crime.
 During the day, you can pretty much roam everywhere without any worry.
 If there are certain areas to avoid after hours (you probably won’t be visiting these areas anyway,) you should probably stay away from Martim Moniz, or Intendente areas.